-There are 18 Board members, two ex-officio, twelve co-opted and four nominated.
+There are 12 Board members, two ex-officio and ten co-opted.
 Board members are eligible for re-appointment when their terms of office expire.
-The Foundation's Scheme lays down the organisations who are entitled to nominate members to the Board.

 There are two main Committees reporting directly to the Board - The Grants Committee and The Audit & Compliance Committee.
 The Committees meet at regular intervals throughout the year (see Meeting Timetable for further details).

 Board members can choose to join the Grants Committee and the Treasurer and Deputy Treasurer are ex-officio members of this Committee.

 The Foundation's Code of Conduct for Board members covers (amongst others) the following:

 1) The Nolan Principles and their application to the Board of Governors of the Cass Foundation;